Cars Brands that start with B

 Berliet Logo

-French car manufacturer Berliet, founded in 1899 by Marius Berliet in Vénissieux, France.
-It was known as a manufacturer of buses, cars and trucks, military equipment, etc. From 1944 to 49, the company was in administrative sequestration.
-The brand itself existed until 1967, when it entered Citroën, and in 1974 was sold to Renault, which formed a new company – Renault Trucks in 1978.
-By the end of 1980, all production of Berliet equipment was discontinued.
+Berliet was a French automobile manufacturer founded in 1899 by Marius Berliet in Venissier, France.
+It was known as a manufacturer of buses, cars, trucks, military vehicles, etc. From 1944-49, the company was under administrative sequestration.
+The brand itself existed until 1967 when it became part of Citroën, and in 1974 it was sold to Renault, which in 1978 formed a new company, Renault Trucks.
+By the end of 1980, all production of Berliet vehicles was discontinued.

 Berrien Buggy Inc.